Filing Manual – Chapter 1 – Introduction

 - If possible, a redacted version of the filing (which does not contain the information requested to be kept confidential); and

-- Three unredacted copies of the filing that the applicant requests to be kept confidential.
-The filings must be provided via hand delivery, ordinary mail, registered mail or courier to the Secretary of the Board in a double sealed envelope under confidential cover.
+- One unredacted copy of the filing that the applicant requests to be kept confidential.
+The filing must be provided via hand delivery, ordinary mail, registered mail or courier to the Secretary of the Commission in a double sealed envelope under confidential cover.

-If the NEB is satisfied that the filing meets the conditions set out in subsections 16.1(a) or 16.1(b) or in section 16.2, it may take measures that it considers necessary.
-One such measure is that only select NEB staff and Members responsible for the consideration of the filing would have access to the information, and the information would not be available to the public.
-The Board may also issue an order for rulings made pursuant to section 16.1 or 16.2.
+If the Commission is satisfied that the filing meets the conditions set out in ss.
+60 or in s.
+61 it may take measures that it considers necessary.
+One such measure is that only select CER staff and Commissioners responsible for the consideration of the filing would have access to the information, and the information would not be available to the public.
+The Commission may also issue an order for rulings made pursuant to s.
+60 or 61.

 In respect of filings which are unrelated to: